Female Reproductive Endocrinology

 The median menstrual cycle length is 28 days (usual range, about 25 to 36 days).
 Generally, variation is maximal and intermenstrual intervals are longest in the years immediately after menarche and immediately before menopause, when ovulation occurs less regularly.
 The menstrual cycle begins and ends with the first day of menses (day 1).

-During the 2nd half of the follicular phase (late follicular phase), the follicle selected for ovulation matures and accumulates hormone-secreting granulosa cells; its antrum enlarges with follicular fluid, reaching 18 to 20 mm before ovulation.
+During the late follicular phase (2nd half of the follicular phase), the follicle selected for ovulation matures and accumulates hormone-secreting granulosa cells; its antrum enlarges with follicular fluid, reaching 18 to 20 mm before ovulation.
 FSH levels decrease; LH levels are affected less.
 FSH and LH levels diverge partly because estradiol inhibits FSH secretion more than LH secretion.
 Also, developing follicles produce the hormone inhibin, which inhibits FSH secretion but not LH secretion.
-Other contributing factors may include disparate half-lives (20 to 30 min for LH; 2 to 3 h for FSH) and unknown factors.
+Other contributing factors may include disparate half-lives (20 to 30 minutes for LH; 2 to 3 hours for FSH) and unknown factors.
 Levels of estrogen, particularly estradiol, increase exponentially.

 If implantation occurs, the corpus luteum does not degenerate but remains functional in early pregnancy, supported by human chorionic gonadotropin that is produced by the developing embryo.

 The idealized cyclic changes in pituitary gonadotropins, estradiol (E2), progesterone (P), and uterine endometrium during the normal menstrual cycle

 The endometrium, which consists of glands and stroma, has a basal layer, an intermediate spongiosa layer, and a layer of compact epithelial cells that line the uterine cavity.
 Together, the spongiosa and epithelial layers form the functionalis, a transient layer that is sloughed during menses.